Debunking the "conventional wisdom" of data modelling, normalization, etc.

 3-Tier 3/3: Implications of Changing the Application-Data Relationship

-4NF, Auditability, Burroughs DMSII, Data Confidentiality, Data Integrity, Data Security, Oracle, Normalization, Programming, PostgreSQL, Schema Updates, SQL Standards
+4NF, Auditability, Burroughs DMSII, Data Confidentiality, Data Integrity, Data Security, Oracle, Normalization, Programming, PostgreSQL, Schema Updates, SQL Standards, Presentation

 The previous post proposed a solution to the security issue detailed in the post before it.